SteveBarnett/Remixing/_includes/themes/2026/august.md

 Just just sitting.

+- ➙ Consider writing some gathas, for a handful of specific actions, samu
 - ➙ Tiny pre-sits for things
 - ➙ Figure out GMZ this month
 - Care check-up for focus items